Islam in the United States: Race

 According to a 2001 study written by Ihsan Bagby, an associate professor of Islamic studies at the University of Kentucky, of Americans who convert to Islam, 64% are African American, 27% are White, 6% are Hispanic of any race, and 3% are other.
 Around that time increasing numbers of American Hispanics converted to Islam.
 Many Hispanic converts in Houston said that they often had been mistaken as of being of Pakistani or Middle Eastern descent, due to their religion.
 Many Hispanic converts were former Christians.

-Since the arrival of South Asian and Arab communities during the 1990s there has been divisions with the African Americans due to the racial and cultural differences; however, since September 11, 2001, the two groups joined when the immigrant communities looked towards the African Americans for advice on civil rights.
+Since the arrival of South Asian and Arab communities around the 1990s there has been divisions with the African Americans due to the racial and cultural differences; however, since September 11, 2001, the two groups joined when the immigrant communities looked towards the African Americans for advice on civil rights.

 Religion

-According to a 2014 religious survey, 64% of Muslims believe religion is very important, compared to 58% of Catholics who believe so.
+According to a 2014 religious survey, 64% of American Muslims believe religion is very important, compared to 58% of American Catholics who believe so.
 The frequency of receiving answers to prayers among Muslims was, 31% at least once a week and 12% once or twice a month.
 Nearly a quarter of the Muslims are converts to Islam (23%), mainly native-born.
 Of the total who have converted, 59% are African American and 34% white.
 Previous religions of those converted was Protestantism (67%), Roman Catholicism (10%), and 15% no religion.

-Mosques are usually explicitly Sunni or Shia although they are over 55 Ahmadiyya mosques as well.
+Mosques are usually explicitly Sunni or Shia although there are over 55 Ahmadiyya mosques as well.
 There are 2,769 mosques in the United States as of 2020, and the nation's largest mosque, the Islamic Center of America, is in Dearborn, Michigan.
 It caters mainly to the Shia Muslim congregation; however, all Muslims may attend this mosque.
 It was rebuilt in 2005 to accommodate over 3,000 people for the increasing Muslim population in the region.
 More than half (55%) of the religious affiliations of Muslims is Sunni, 16% Shia, 22% non-affiliated and 16% other/non-response.
 Muslims of Arab descent are mostly Sunni (56%) with minorities who are Shia (19%).
 Muslims of South Asian descent including Bangladeshis (90%), Indians (82%) and Pakistanis (72%) are mainly Sunni, other groups such as Iranians are mainly Shia (91%).
 Of African American Muslims, 48% are Sunni, 34% are unaffiliated (mostly part of the Community of W. Deen Mohammed), 16% other (mostly Nation of Islam and Ahmadiyya) and 2% Shia.

 In many areas, a mosque may be dominated by whatever group of immigrants is the largest.
 Sometimes the Friday sermons, or khutbas, are given in languages like Urdu, Bengali or Arabic along with English.
 Areas with large Muslim populations may support a number of mosques serving different immigrant groups or varieties of belief within Sunni or Shia traditions.
 At present, many mosques are served by imams who immigrate from overseas, as only these imams have certificates from Muslim seminaries.